mohan-slack/EKLStack-Research/values-readme.md

 ## 1. Namespace and Replica Counts
+- This sets the namespace for the Elasticsearch deployment.

     `namespace: sgprho-prd-az1-elastic-search-rjfw4e`

-- This sets the namespace for the Elasticsearch deployment.
+ - Number of master node replicas.

       `masterreplicaCount: 3`

-  o	Number of master node replicas.
+ - Number of client node replicas.

       `clientreplicaCount: 1`

-  o	Number of client node replicas.
+  - Number of data node replicas.

       `datareplicaCount: 12`

-  o	Number of data node replicas.

 2. Master Service
 •	masterService: "elasticsearch-master"
 o	Name of the master service.